scalableminds/webknossos/docs/volume_annotation.md

 - `Brush`: Draw over the voxels you would like to label.
 Adjust the brush size with *SHIFT + Mousewheel*.
 - `Erase (Trace/Brush)`: Draw over the voxels you would like to erase.
 Adjust the brush size with *SHIFT + Mousewheel*.
 - `Fill Tool`: Flood-fills the clicked region with a volume annotation until it hits the next segment boundary (or the outer edge of you viewport).
 All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active segment ID.
 Useful to either fill whole in a segment or to relabel a segment with a different ID/color.
-- `Segment Picker`: Click on amy segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.
+- `Segment Picker`: Click on any segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.

 When using the trace or brush tool, a label can be added with *Left Mouse Drag*.
 Erasing is possible with the dedicated erase tools or with *CTRL + Shift + Left Mouse Drag*.